Gulf War illnesses

 Twenty-five years after the start of the First Gulf War, the Legion launched a new campaign to focus on veterans with 'Gulf War illnesses'.

-Sunday 17 January 2016 marked the 25th anniversary of combat operations in the First Gulf War, which saw 53,462 Service personnel deployed to the Persian Gulf region in Operation Granby.
+On 17 January 1991, combat operations commenced in the First Gulf War, which saw 53,462 Service personnel deployed to the Persian Gulf region in Operation Granby.

 Shortly after the conflict ended, reports started to emerge from the United States of clusters of unusual illnesses occurring amongst Gulf War veterans.
 Similar reports of ill health among UK Service personnel emerged in 1993, and among other coalition forces, including those from Denmark, Canada and Australia.
 In all these cases, previously fit veterans had developed unusual diseases, illnesses and symptoms.